grommet/grommet/src/js/components/Box/README.md

 **global.colors.text**

-The text color used inside the component.
+The text color used inside the Box.
 Expects `string | { dark: string, light: string }`.

 Defaults to